-Based on this analysis, we have decided to move the water usage price towards our estimate of LRMC by setting a price of \$1.90 per kL.
-This represents a decrease in the water usage price of \$0.39 per kL (or 17%).
+Based on this analysis, our draft decision was to move the water usage price towards our estimate of LRMC by setting a price of \$1.90 per kL.
+This would have decreased the water usage price by \$0.39 per kL (or 17%).